David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png">Use the Azure Portal to review your security settings</p>

-- Open the Azure Portal for your account, navigate to the Resource Group for your Azure SQL DB created for this course, and click the <b>Security</b> item on the left-side of the database blade.
+- Open the Azure Portal for your account, navigate to the Resource Group for your Azure SQL Database created for this course, and click the <b>Security</b> item on the left-side of the database blade.
 Review each setting in light of the guide you opened in the previous step.

 <p style="border-bottom: 1px solid lightgrey;"></p>